build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ## Step 6: Create the EventBridge Terraform Module

-In this section you will use [Terraform](https://www.terraform.io/) to create an Eventbridge Rule.
+In this section you will use [Terraform](https://www.terraform.io/) to create an EventBridge Rule.
 The EventBridge Rule will tie two elements of this solution together.

 How does EventBridge work?
 EventBridge receives an event, an indicator of a change in environment, and applies a rule to route the event to a target.
 Rules match events to targets based on either the structure of the event, called an event pattern, or on a schedule.
 In this case, GuardDuty creates an event for Amazon EventBridge when any change in findings takes place.
 The event matches and Amazon EventBridge rule to a target, in this case its an SNS rule.
 The SNS rule takes the finding data and generates an email notification to the subscribed user.
 This can be seen in the image below.

 ![the process](/static/eventbridge/boa313_process_001.jpg)

 6.1.
-The EventBridge rule will need information about GuardDuty as well as SNS.
+The EventBridge rule will need information about GuardDuty and SNS.
 Begin by creating a variable that can be used for the SNS topic ARN.
 Do this in the `modules/eventbridge/variables.tf` file.

 ```